 Taking out the first loan you qualify for can be tempting.
 Resist this urge!
 Take some time to shop around to ensure you get the best options.
 For example, credit unions often have better rates than traditional banks.

 P2P loans are a great option when you need to take out a loan, but your credit is bad.
 Instead of asking a bank or a credit union for approval, you will submit your application to individual lenders or investors.
 It is usually easier to be approved for a P2P loan, though many of them carry larger interest rates and steeper fees than traditional personal loans.

 Home Equity Loan or Line of Credit

 If you own your own home, you can borrow against the amount of equity you’ve built up to help pay off your debts.

-Debt settlement is when a lender agrees to “settle” a borrower’s debt for less than the total amount due.
+Debt settlement is when a lender agrees to “settle” a borrower’s debt for less than the due amount.
 Typically, lenders only agree to this if they believe that they won’t be able to get more from you via other methods (collections, etc.).

-Debt settlement companies can be quite helpful, but they also have many drawbacks.
+Debt settlement companies can be quite helpful but also have many drawbacks.
 The biggest is that they require their clients to stop making payments on their debts during the negotiation process.
 Doing this causes the borrower to deal with the following: